kurdell/Task-master/readme.md

 	This is Task Master.

 Explanation:
 	        My first fullstack web application used to track daily tasks as well as save user notes.
-I pracitced CRUD functionality with this application along with user validation for login, logout and creating accounts.
+I pracitced CRUD functionality within this application along with user validation for login, logout andaccount creation.
-		I also leaned about using flaask sessions to remeber users login and to keep them logged in when the browser is refreshed.
+		I also leaned about using flask sessions to remeber users login and to keep them logged in when the browser is refreshed.
 SqlAlchemy was used for the database where I created tables to store user's names and password along with utilizing hashing functions for secure storage of personal data.
 I leanred hwo to use the jinja syntax to generate html pages with flask.

 Installation: